Sensory Map

 Inclusive play for neurodivergent children.

-NEW LOCATION: Unit beside Costa Coffee, Level 1 (outside)
+Unit beside Costa Coffee, Level 1 (outside)

 Children must be accompanied by their adult minder at all times.